Vchitect/VBench/vbench2_beta_i2v/README.md

 ### 2.4.
 Image Cropping Pipeline

-Our image suite currently provides four types of image ratios: `1:1`, `8:5`, `7:4`, and `16:9` for each original image.
-It also supports cropping the original image to any user-customized aspect ratio between `1:1` and `16:9`, such as `5:4`.
+We provide ready-to-download images in four common aspect ratios: `1:1`, `8:5`, `7:4`, and `16:9`.
+We also support cropping the original image to any user-customized aspect ratio between `1:1` and `16:9`, like `5:4`.

 **Open-sourced cropping pipeline**

 - Before cropping, you first need to use the `download_data.sh` script to download the image data to the specified path.
-- Below are the instructions for using the automatic cropping script:
+- Then run the automatic cropping script:
     ```python
     python vbench2_beta_i2v/crop_to_diff_ratio.py --target_ratio <target_ratio>
     ```